htool/signalk-bandg-performance-plugin/README.md

 Not all B&G displayable values are currently available in SignalK's schema.
 Help with mapping is appreciated.

+In case of multiple sources for a path you can specify the source per path.

 Currently supported values:

  |B&G's data source name          | SignalK's map                     |